mbwintoki/mbwintoki.github.io/_pages/about.md

 Selected Publications
 ------
-[Implications of Data Screens on Merger and Acquisition Analysis: A Large Sample Study of Mergers and Acquisitions from 1992–2009](http://dx.doi.org/10.1093/rfs/hhr010). _Review of Financial Studies_, 24 (2011), 2316 – 2357 (with J. Netter and M. Stegemoller)
+Implications of Data Screens on Merger and Acquisition Analysis: A Large Sample Study of Mergers and Acquisitions from 1992–2009.
+[Review of Financial Studies](http://dx.doi.org/10.1093/rfs/hhr010), 24 (2011), 2316 – 2357 (with J. Netter and M. Stegemoller)

 [Endogeneity and the Dynamics of Internal Corporate Governance](http://dx.doi.org/10.1016/j.jfineco.2012.03.005).